ConnieYin/Online-Courses-Notes/CS61A/notes.md

 a function consists of it's signature and body.
 execution procedure:
    1. create a function with signature {<name>(<formal parameters>)}
-   2. Set the body of that function to be everything indented after the first line.
+   2. set the body of that function to be everything indented after the first line
-   3. Bind <name> to that function in the current frame.
+   3. **bind**

 ### debugging
 debugging techniques: